JustaKris/Titanic-ML-Kaggle/README.md

     * SimpleImputer is used for Categorical Features as well but with a strategy of `most frequent`.
 OneHotEncoder and StandardScaler are applied next.
     * This preprocessor is saved to a pickle file for later use.
     * Feature engineering - 5 features were created in order to either simplify a feature or try and derive more detailed information from it:
-        - `cabin_multiple`: Derived from the `cabin` feature with the aim of figuring out if the number of passengers per cabin has any relevance;
+        - `cabin_multiple`: Derived from the `cabin` feature with the aim of figuring out if the number of passengers per cabin has any relevance
-        - `cabin_adv`: Also derived from cabin to split out only the cabin letters (A to G + T);
+        - `cabin_adv`: Also derived from cabin to split out only the cabin letters (A to G + T)
-        - `numeric_ticket`: Boolean value showing if a ticket is numeric or not (ended up being mostly irrelevant);
+        - `numeric_ticket`: Boolean value showing if a ticket is numeric or not (ended up being mostly irrelevant)
-        - `ticket_letters`: Same approach as cabin_adv (also ended up being irrelevant);
+        - `ticket_letters`: Same approach as cabin_adv (also ended up being irrelevant)
         - `name_title`: Pilled from passenger names.
-Serves a very similar purpose to gender;
+Serves a very similar purpose to gender

 3. Model Training: